McTavishLab/extensiphy/README.md

  if using single locus MSA files as input,
 - (-f) csv file name to keep track of individual loci when concatenated (DEFAULT: loci_positions.csv),
-- (-n) Set size of loci size cutoff used as input or output (Options: int number)
+- (-n) Set size of locus minimum size cutoff used as input or output (Options: int number)(DEFAULT: 700)
 ```

 ## Output Files